 Or the eyes and the mouth and the soft voice in a conversation.

-There’s nothing like being used by Mind, because creation is the purest form of life.
+There’s nothing like being used by the pure universal intelligence, because creation is the purest form of life.

 It IS life.